 The best way to eat rambutan is to remove the hairy shell to reveal the rambutan flesh.
 Take care of the inedible seed when biting into this succulent fruit.

-I put all of the rambutans in a large bowl and fill it with water.
-I drained the rambutan with a strainer.
-If you would like, you can towel dry the rambutans, but there is really no need to.
+- Wash the fresh rambutan fruit.
+Put the fresh rambutans in a large bowl and fill it with water.
+Drain the rambutan with a strainer.
+If preferred, dry the rambutans with a towel.

-Using a knife, cut circularly just piercing the hairy skin.
-If you cut too deeply, then you will also pierce the soft fruit under the skin.
+- Cut rambutan.
+Using a sharp knife, cut circularly, just piercing the hairy skin.
+If you cut too deeply, you will also pierce the soft fruit under the skin.
 There's a hard seed in the middle of the fruit to be mindful of when cutting.

-After I removed the hairy skin, I ate the soft fleshy fruit around the seed.
-The seed was not easy to remove without making a mess, so I found this to be the easiest way to eat it.
+- Eat rambutan.
+After removing the hairy rambutan peel, eat the soft fleshy fruit around the seed.
+The seed is not easy to remove without making a mess, so eat around the large seed.

 Rambutan can be stored in or out of the fridge.
 It should be peeled right before it's eaten to maintain freshness.
-If you find Rambutan fresh at the supermarket, you can expect it to last about 4 to 5 days in the fridge, and about 3 to 4 days if left at room temperature.
+If you find ripe rambutan fruits at the supermarket, expect them to last about 4 to 5 days in the fridge and about 3 to 4 days if left at room temperature.